Lemuel J. Bowden: Early life

 Bowden was born in 1815 in Williamsburg, Virginia, and graduated from the College of William and Mary in 1831-1832.

 Career

 As an adult, Bowden settled in Williamsburg and practiced law there.
 He was elected to the Virginia House of Delegates three times, serving from 1841 to 1846.

 In 1850, Lyons was elected to the Virginia Constitutional Convention of 1850.
 He was one of two delegates elected from the Tidewater delegate district made up of Essex, King and Queen, Middlesex and Mathews Counties.

 In 1860, he was a presidential elector from his Congressional District.

 During the American Civil War Bowden served as mayor of Williamsburg, Virginia from 1862 to 1863 in a region occupied by Federal troops.
-Following the creation of West Virginia organized by Unionist Virginians in 1863, the Restored Government of Virginia chose Bowden to represent Virginia in the United States Senate in 1863 as a member of the Unionist Party.
+Following the creation of West Virginia organized by Unionist Virginians in 1863, the Restored Government of Virginia chose Bowden to represent Virginia in the United States Senate in 1863 as a member of the Union Party.
 There he served until his death.